 The federal government is still shut down.
 Here's what that means across the country

+How would the government shutdown affect Thanksgiving travel?
+Here's what to know

 Meanwhile, the fate of federal food and nutrition benefits like Supplemental Nutrition Assistance Program, or SNAP, previously known as food stamps, has been uncertain since they expired on Saturday.
-On Monday, the Trump administration says it will restart SNAP food benefits but it will pay out only half the amount people normally get.
-The announcement comes after two federal judges last week ordered the Trump administration to use emergency funding to provide the benefits.
-But it's still not clear how soon that money will get to those who rely on it.
+On Monday, the Trump administration said it will restart SNAP food benefits, paying out less than people normally get, but on Wednesday, a federal judge ordered the Trump administration to find enough money to restore full funding.

-Read the latest about SNAP funding and also, find out what communities are doing to fill the SNAP lapse gap
+More on SNAP funding and what communities are doing to fill the SNAP lapse gap, here.

 The Agriculture Department says it will reopen about 2,100 county offices despite the government shutdown to help farmers get access to $3 billion of aid.
 At the same time many American farmers say the Trump administration's trade policies have them on the brink.